luiscoco/Spark_for_Java-Tuples/README.md

 Please also visit this URL for introducing you in Java Tuples: https://www.baeldung.com/java-tuples

+A **tuple** is a **collection** of several elements that may or may not be related to each other.
+In other words, tuples can be considered anonymous objects.

+For example, [“RAM”, 16, “Astra”] is a tuple containing three elements.

 ## 1. Introduction

 **Apache Spark** is a powerful, **distributed computing system** that allows for big data processing and analytics across clusters of computers